moth-quantum/quantum-audio/README.md

 If you use this code or find it useful in your research, please consider citing: [DOI]()

 ---
-## 📧 Contact
-If you have any questions or need further assistance, please feel free to contact Moth Quantum at hello@mothquantum.com

 ## 📜 Copyright
 Copyright 2024 Moth Quantum